SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-      OR "provid*" OR "ensur*" OR "guarantee*" OR "maintain*" OR "strengthen*" OR "develop$" OR "establish*" OR "sustain$" OR "sustaining" OR "standardi*" OR "regulari*" OR "consolidat*" OR "stabili*" OR "normali*" OR "uphold*" OR "stable" OR "fixed" OR "perpetual*" OR "lasting" OR "enduring" OR "facilitat*" OR "raise" OR "raising" OR "raised" OR "offer*" OR "heighten*" OR "long term" OR "anti poverty" OR "antipoverty" OR "out of poverty" OR "poverty reduc*" OR "reduc* poverty" OR "poverty alleviat*" OR "alleviat* poverty" OR "gini index" OR "fight* poverty" OR "poverty lending" OR "eradicat* poverty" )
+      OR "provid*" OR "ensur*" OR "guarantee*" OR "maintain*" OR "strengthen*" OR "develop$" OR "establish*" OR "sustain$" OR "sustaining" OR "standardi*" OR "regulari*" OR "consolidat*" OR "stabili*" OR "normali*" OR "uphold*" OR "stable" OR "fixed" OR "perpetual*" OR "lasting" OR "enduring" OR "facilitat*" OR "raise" OR "raising" OR "raised" OR "offer*" OR "heighten*"
+      )
       NEAR/5
       ("income growth" OR "per capita consumption$" OR "per capita income$" OR "income per capita" OR